joekreu/basic_pcp/README.md

 In this regard, `_`, `(`, `)`, `;` are considered alphanumeric.
 A minus
 sign that is followed by a digit is also considered alphanumeric.

-This input will parse the code by the specified parser and generate detailed output -- among others, a two-dimensional representation of the parse tree and indications of the _correctness_ of the parsing.
+This command will parse the code by the specified parser and generate detailed output -- among others, a two-dimensional representation of the parse tree and indications of _correctness_ of the parsing.
 This is to facilitate experimentation.

 The call syntax